Enhancing End Stage Renal Disease Outcome Prediction: A Multi-Sourced Data-Driven Approach: Methods

-We employed statistical methods, beginning with logistic regression (LR) \cite{kleinbaum2010logistic} as a baseline to estimate the probability of ESRD progression using clinical and claims data features.
-Beyond LR, we utilized ML techniques such as Random Forest (RF) \cite{breiman2001random} and Extreme Gradient Boosting (XGBoost) \cite{chen2016xgboost}.
-RF uses ensemble learning by constructing multiple decision trees, which improves model accuracy and mitigates overfitting.
-XGBoost, a gradient boosting algorithm, builds models iteratively to correct errors from previous iterations, proving highly effective for structured data.
+We employed logistic regression (LR) \cite{kleinbaum2010logistic} as our baseline model for ESRD progression probability estimation.
+We extended our analysis to Random Forest (RF) \cite{breiman2001random} and XGBoost \cite{chen2016xgboost}, evaluating performance via k-fold cross-validation \cite{wong2019reliable}.
+RF utilizes multiple decision trees to enhance accuracy while reducing overfitting.
+XGBoost sequentially builds models to correct previous errors, proving highly effective for structured data.

-To enhance model interpretability, we conducted cohort-level feature importance analysis to identify key predictors across the dataset.
-Additionally, SHAP analysis was applied at the individual level to elucidate each feature's contribution to specific predictions.
-This dual approach—cohort-level and individual-level analysis—not only provides insights into the drivers of ESRD progression but also improves model transparency, supporting personalized treatment decisions. \textbf{Deep Learning Methods}

-To develop a robust predictive model for CKD progression to ESRD, we followed methodologies from prior studies \cite{burckhardt,li2024towards} and constructed a longitudinal data representation segmented into three-month intervals from each patient's initial CKD stage 3 diagnosis.
-This approach captures the temporal evolution of CKD, reflecting its gradual progression and aligning with clinical guidelines for periodic nephrologist visits, while also addressing potential time lags between claims and clinical data.
-Numerical features were aggregated, categorical features were encoded binarily to capture conditions or events, and a baseline assessment of historical records was conducted to adjust for pre-existing conditions, ensuring the model accurately accounted for CKD presence and progression.